gotrash/theme/site/content/docs/5.3/getting-started/introduction.md

 ## Community

-Stay up-to-date on the development of Bootstrap and reach out to the community with these helpful resources.
+Stay up-to-date on the development of GoTrash Theme and reach out to the community with these helpful resources.

-- Read and subscribe to [The Official Bootstrap Blog]({{< param blog >}}).
+- Read and subscribe to [The Official GoTrash Theme Blog]({{< param blog >}}).
-- Ask questions and explore [our GitHub Discussions](https://github.com/twbs/bootstrap/discussions).
+- Ask questions and explore [our GitHub Discussions](https://github.com/gotrash/theme/discussions).
-- Discuss, ask questions, and more on [the community Discord](https://discord.gg/bZUvakRU3M) or [Bootstrap subreddit](https://www.reddit.com/r/bootstrap/).
+- Discuss, ask questions, and more on [the community Discord](https://discord.gg/bZUvakRU3M) or [GoTrash Theme subreddit](https://www.reddit.com/r/bootstrap/).
-- Chat with fellow Bootstrappers in IRC.
+- Chat with fellow GoTrash Themepers in IRC.
 On the `irc.libera.chat` server, in the `#bootstrap` channel.
 - Implementation help may be found at Stack Overflow (tagged [`bootstrap-5`](https://stackoverflow.com/questions/tagged/bootstrap-5)).
-- Developers should use the keyword `bootstrap` on packages that modify or add to the functionality of Bootstrap when distributing through [npm](https://www.npmjs.com/search?q=keywords:bootstrap) or similar delivery mechanisms for maximum discoverability.
+- Developers should use the keyword `bootstrap` on packages that modify or add to the functionality of GoTrash Theme when distributing through [npm](https://www.npmjs.com/search?q=keywords:bootstrap) or similar delivery mechanisms for maximum discoverability.

 You can also follow [@getbootstrap on Twitter](https://twitter.com/{{< param twitter >}}) for the latest gossip and awesome music videos.